ay0408/CompLaplace/README.md

 ## Major cons of our methods and future directions

+・When we can assume that the partitioning does not vary between neighboring datasets (for example, when we can assume that the set of significant SNPs does not change even if a single individual in the analysis varies), our method satisfies $\epsilon$-differential privacy; therefore, we can use it to improve accuracy when the required privacy level is high.

+### The below discussion is for the case when we cannot make the assumption on the partitioning.

 ・Need more rigorous evaluation of reconstruction errors in the compressive mechanism.
 (Pure differential privacy might not be completely satisfied.
 Need to utilize and introduce relaxed concepts of DP(?)
 (Should consider how to set the threshold between significant and non-significant groups.))

 ・Need a close examination of the distribution of random noise (and sensitivity in the compressive mechanism).
 (More noise than expected seems to be added to elements in the sig group.)